Oxford Academy (California): Athletics

 Oxford offers a variety of extracurricular sports for its students to participate in.
-High school students may join cross country, volleyball, baseball / softball, basketball, soccer, tennis, swimming, golf, or track and field, and typically compete against other schools in the 605 League within the CIF Southern Section.
+High school students may join cross country, volleyball, girls flag football, baseball, softball, basketball, soccer, tennis, swimming, golf, or track and field, and typically compete against other schools in the 605 League within the CIF Southern Section.
 Oxford notably does not have its own football team.
-Junior high school students may partake in intramural athletics, which include all the aforementioned sports as well as flag-football.
+Junior high school students may partake in intramural athletics, which include the aforementioned sports except swimming, golf, and baseball.
 They also play against other middle schools in AUHSD.

+As of 2026, the men's baseball team has achieved the most team success, with CIF-SS Divisional Championships won in 2009, 2010, and 2024.